basnijholt/nijho.lt/content/post/mindroom/index.md

 ## 3. How it actually works

-I'm not going to lie—the architecture of MindRoom is something I'm pretty proud of.
+The architecture is something I iterated on quite a bit, and I think it turned out well.
-At the core sits the **MultiAgentOrchestrator** (in `bot.py`), which boots every configured entity—router, agents, teams—provisions Matrix user accounts for each one, and keeps sync loops alive.
+At the core sits what I call the **MultiAgentOrchestrator**—a class in `bot.py` that boots every configured entity (router, agents, teams), provisions Matrix user accounts for each one via [matrix-nio](https://github.com/matrix-nio/matrix-nio), and keeps sync loops alive.
+The agents themselves are powered by the [Agno](https://github.com/agno-agi/agno) framework, which provides a unified interface across AI model providers.

 When someone sends a message in a Matrix room: